Study smarter with Fiveable

 | Accessibility for beginners | Excel, SPSS, Minitab |

-Which two tools would you recommend for a research team that needs both advanced econometric analysis and reproducible code—and why might they choose differently based on their field?
+Which two tools would you recommend for a research team that needs both advanced econometric analysis and reproducible code?
+Why might they choose differently based on their field?

 A pharmaceutical company needs software with audit trails for FDA compliance.
 Which tool category should they prioritize, and what's one specific example?

-Compare and contrast R and Python: What statistical task would favor R, and what task would favor Python?
+Compare R and Python: What statistical task would favor R, and what task would favor Python?
 Explain the underlying reason for each choice.

-If an FRQ presents a scenario involving quality control in manufacturing with control charts and capability indices, which two tools are most appropriate, and what methodology connects them?
+A scenario involves quality control in manufacturing with control charts and capability indices.
+Which two tools are most appropriate, and what methodology connects them?